r24mille/AesoPublicReportClient/README.md

 Java client to the Alberta Electric System Operator (AESO) .csv reports.

-I've now set up a poor-man's Maven repository that I am using for my projects which reference these libraries.
+For now, I've now set up a Maven repository on Github that can be used to reference these libraries.
 To add these libraries as a dependency to your project using maven:

 ```xml
 <repositories>